-David K. Owens is Executive Vice President of Business Operations and Regulatory Affairs at the Edison Electric Institute.
+David K. Owens is Executive Vice President of Business Operations Group and Regulatory Affairs at the Edison Electric Institute.
 Mr. Owens has responsibility over the strategic areas of energy supply and the environment, energy delivery, energy services, and international affairs.
 The group focuses on a broad range of issues that affect the future structure of the industry and new rules in evolving competitive markets.

 Previously, Mr. Owens served as EEI's Senior Vice President of Finance, Regulation, and Power Supply Policy, focusing on enhancement of industry representation on such issues as the Public Utility Regulatory Policies Act (PURPA), the Public Utility Holding Company Act (PUHCA), the Federal Power Act, cogeneration and independent power production, transmission access, and bulk power and transmission pricing, which affect the national interest.
 He also represented the industry in the areas of finance, ratemaking, regulation, accounting, and taxes.